mdbtxt1

 Similarly, all the points in the three light blue regions have a dominant period of 3, so for them, the Z3 iterate is smaller than all other iterates.

-In the images below and in the second-order embedded Julia set article, each color corresponds to a dominant period value: period 1 is white, period 2 is blue, 3 is pink, 4 is orange, 5 is yellow, etc.
+In the images below and in the second-order embedded Julia set article, each color corresponds to an atom domain value.

-If desired, a "maximum domain_period" parameter can be used in the algorithm, to detect certain low periods without interference from the many higher periods that always occur near mu-atoms.
+If desired, a "maximum atom_domain" parameter can be used in the algorithm, to detect certain low numbers without interference from the many higher numbers that always occur near mu-atoms.
 Here are four images of the mu-molecule R2F(14/15B1)S in Elephant valley an island whose period is 17:

 Island mu-molecules and their surrounding embedded Julia sets can be located by this method.
 To make this easier, some other quality such as brightness or saturation could be altered based on the relative magnitude of the minimum radius RN.